hpcloud/logyard-devguide/README.md

 ## Our drain library

-echo.rb contains a bit of eventmachine machinery and, as we'll be basing other drains using similar mechanism, let's abstract this out as a ruby module `drain.rb`.
+echo.rb contains a bit of eventmachine machinery and, as we'll be basing other drains on the same, let's abstract this out as a ruby module `drain.rb`.
 The echo drain can now be further simplified:

 ```ruby
 # echo2.rb -- much simpler than echo.rb